mrgh67/CitiBikeProject-R/README.md

 Elevation was correlated but New York City is largely flat!

 ####Prediction:
-A 13 degree Fahrenheit change in temperature can effect your trip speed by approximately 0.3 mph On a 1.85 mile trip allow yourself an extra 30 seconds in the cold!!
+On a 1.85 mile trip a 13 degree Fahrenheit change in temperature can effect your trip speed by approximately 0.3 mph, so allow yourself an extra 30 seconds in the cold!!

 This project was presented at the following Meetup: http://www.meetup.com/NYC-Open-Data/events/218737696/